What is the Community Changemaker Challenge?

 The Community Changemaker Challenge has the potential to enrich the education of many high school students and enhance the professional development of teachers.
 We would like to further the success of this program by making it available to more public schools, especially schools in districts lacking non-traditional learning opportunities for students, such as the project-based learning the competition provides.

-Phillips Exeter Academy, Oyster River High School and Exeter High School are participating this year.
-We are seeking to increase the number of partner schools for 2022.
+The Derryfield School, Exeter High School, Oyster River High School, Phillips Exeter Academy, and Portsmouth High School have participated in previous years.
+We hope to increase the number of partner schools for 2022.

-- School Stipends: All participating schools would be eligible for a stipend ($500-$1,000 depending on program funds) paid after submission of their teams’ materials.
-This money would partially compensate teachers for the time and energy spent engaging with our curriculum, provide resources for school programming, and even potentially allow for the implementation of student ideas within their schools and communities.
+- School Stipends: All participating schools would be eligible for a stipend ($500-$1,000 depending on available program funds) paid after the culminating event.
+This money would partially compensate the school for the time and energy spent engaging with our curriculum, provide resources for school programming, and even could allow for the implementation of student ideas within their schools and communities.
 In this way, funding would directly and tangibly provide contributions to New England high schools.

 - Professional Development Day for Teachers at UNH: We envision the development and delivery of a professional development day for teachers and facilitators at UNH, supporting them with a “train the trainer” approach.
 This would be a CEU-granting training upon request, from which all educators can benefit.